mars-planet/mars_city/servers/biometric_signal_sensor_interface/src/anomaly_detector/README.md

 # Anomaly Detection Algorithms
-**NOTE: Please ensure that all the requirements from requirements.txt have been met**
+NOTE: Please ensure that all the requirements from requirements.txt have been met.
+Refer to [Google Summer of Code blog post links](https://medium.com/@dipankar1995/) for more context.

 1. **Atrial Fibrillation (Heart Related)**
 To execute `python anomaly_detector.py`